Why Digital Credentials Are Transforming Education, Careers, and Global Trust

 As competitors start imitating POK's strategy, the platform continues to innovate — focusing on standards, scale, and user empowerment.

-In an era where education is modular, skills are earned from multiple sources, and talent flows across borders, credentials are becoming the new language of trust.
+Education is modular, skills are earned from multiple sources, and talent flows across borders.
+In this environment, credentials are becoming the new language of trust.

 They must be: